 Enemies in Europe are ganging up on Henry and he must find a new ally to defend himself from the Pope, France and Spain.
 His chief adviser, Thomas Cromwell, suggests forging a union with the Duke of Cleves by marrying Henry to the Duke’s sister, Anna.
 But when Henry meets her for the first time, her hideous appearance leads him to believe he was misled by his advisers.
 However, scared of bringing about war with her brother, the King has no choice but to marry her.

-A loophole is eventually found to free the King from his unfortunate marriage, and his fancy has already fallen on an attractive sixteen year old girl called Kathryn Howard.
+A loophole is eventually found to free the King from his unfortunate marriage, and his fancy has already fallen on an attractive sixteen-year-old girl called Catherine Howard.
 Her youthful naivety leads her astray, and an ill-advised whirlwind romance with one of Henry’s closest friends seals her fate by the aggrieved King.
 Now an old man, the ailing Henry needs a carer, not a lover, and Katherine Parr steps up to the mantle.
-In Henry’s last days, she is a much needed comfort, as he is plagued by nightmares of his former wives.
+In Henry’s last days, she is a much-needed comfort, as he is plagued by nightmares of his former wives.